Census: Detailed age, sex data may be limited based on place

 The Census Bureau already has released 2020 census numbers used for redrawing political districts and determining how many congressional seats each state gets.

-The Census Bureau is still gathering feedback on the proposal for the detailed data and final decisions won't be made until next January.
+The Census Bureau is still gathering feedback on the proposal for the detailed data, and final decisions won't be made until next year.

 Follow Mike Schneider on Twitter at https://twitter.com/MikeSchneiderAP